angelrr7702/Internet_Security_Recommendation/README.md

 Uncertainty Principle apply to bid data (personal hypothesis) : The more data we aquired there is a threshold where additional data will produce more noise/error/false leads or reduce the chance to get/proccess usefull information , in other word we get overwhelmed by it.

 Uncertainty Principle: "it states that the more precisely the position of some particle is determined, the less precisely its momentum can be known, and vice versa."
-The idea that it maybe apply to big data maybe get a better understanding of physics(maybe there is a relation between them) .
-This idea occurs to me when thinking about processing of visual data and the need to forget part of the data to be able to get better result.
+The idea that it maybe apply to big data maybe get a better understanding of physics(maybe there is a relation between them).

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 The importance to replace , detroy-recycle old equiment for new Equiment when they are denoted efficient gain:  It is importand for individual and organization/companies to periodical replace all their old IT infrastrutured for new equitment , in the process the old equiment need to be reclycle-destroy.
 The new Equiment need to be more efficiend that the old in specied margin that depend by requiriment of individual/or the organization/companies.

-Eficiencied is refert not only to power/energy but to any possible caracteristick the equiment have .
+Eficiencied is refer not only to power/energy but to any possible caracteristict the equiment have .

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx